Categories

 Early each Sunday morning, a setup team prepares the place for church.
 They arrange chairs provided by the facility and lay out their service-related items, which they unpack and repack each week.

-A trailer specifically designed for this purpose transports these items on Sunday and stores them between services.
 Though set up and tear down have many steps, transforming the space and then returning it to its default condition goes quickly with many volunteers.

 A Friendly Church